Book: The Diary Of An Unreasonable Man

 Author: Madhav Mathur

-We had seen similar stories in couple of movies, but this one different in terms of non-violence.
+We had seen similar stories in a couple of movies, but this one different in terms of non-violence.
 Madhav has pointed out few of the social issues in his novel.
 Great.
 However, I do not agree with all of them.
-I have a complete opposite idea when he discusses about marketing, cars, fashion shows etc. So, may be your thoughts.
-I do not understand why he chose the word Anarchist, when none of his actions are against the state/country.
-His actions were against the people who are lame, in disciplined.
+I have a completely opposite idea when he discusses marketing, cars, fashion shows etc. So, maybe your thoughts.
+I do not understand why he chose the word Anarchist when none of his actions are against the state/country.
+His actions were targetted at the people who are lame, indisciplined.
 Anarchism as a concept may hold good for a small society or tribes living in remote forests.
 But, for a country with more than a billion citizens, I doubt.
-That’s a whole big discussion on itself.
-Lets not get into it now.
+That’s a whole big discussion in itself.
+Let’s not get into it now.

 Overall, it’s a good novel to read in a weekend.
 I think you can finish the novel in one stretch.
 Madhav Mathur has made to my list of favorite authors.
 Congrats Madhav !!!Please buy the book from your local bookstore.